-If you’re looking for a new CB radio coax cable, the Wilson 305-830 is worth considering.
+If you’re looking for a new CB radio coax cable, the Wilson 305-830 coax cable is worth considering.
 This 18-foot cable is designed for use both indoors and outdoors.
 Installation is easy thanks to the included PL-259/FME connectors.
 Given its quality and durability, it’s also quite affordable when compared to competing models.